 In this case, let’s say we’re tracking everyone who’s reached our thank-you page.
 So we’ll select destination as our goal type and hit continue.

 The last step is where you choose the details of the goal.
 You’ll set up the destination URL.
-As specified in the fine print below, you don’t need to type in your full website as the URL.
-You just need the end of the destination. (i.e. You don’t need to type in www.example.com/thank-you.
-You just need to type in /thank-you)
+As specified in the fine print below, you don’t need to type in your full website URL.
+You just need the URL path (i.e., you don’t need to type in www.example.com/thank-you but instead /thank-you).

 You’ll determine if it’s case sensitive in the box next to the URL, you can assign a value to it, and set it in a tracking funnel.
 The last part is that you can verify the goal.
 This is absolutely necessary.
 It’ll show you that it’s set up properly before you save it.